JEEVAABI/productcompanywebsite/README.md

-# Web Design for a Software Product Company
+# Web Design for a Product Company

 ## AIM:

-To design a static website for a software product company company.
+To design a static website for a local business.

 ## DESIGN STEPS: